Hasan ibn Ali: In Sunni Islam

-Shia Islam
+In Shia Islam

 Hasan al-Mujtaba (lit. 'the chosen') is regarded by the Shia as their second imam.
 Even though his abdication was criticised by some contemporary followers, he continued to be regarded until his death in 670 as the leader (imam) of the supporters of Ali.
 Developed by the later Shia Imams, the Shia doctrine of Imamate explains that Muhammad was succeeded by Ali and then by Hasan through divine decrees.
-As the rightful successor of Muhammad in Shia Islam, Hasan's all-inclusive temporal and religious authority thus came from divinely-inspired designation (nass), which could not be annulled by abdication to Mu'awiya I, who usurped only the temporal authority.
+As the rightful successor of Muhammad in Shia Islam, Hasan's all-inclusive temporal and religious authority thus came from divinely-inspired designation (nass), which could not be annulled by abdication to Mu'awiya, who usurped only the temporal authority.
 Indeed, the imamate and caliphate are viewed as separate institutions in Shia Islam until such time that God would make the Imam victorious.
 A prophetic hadith in some Shia and Sunni sources states that Hasan and Husayn were imams "whether they stand up or sit down" (ascend to the caliphate or not).

-As for the abdication, Shia theologians cite the disintegration of Hasan's corps, abandonment by his allies, the looting of his military campground, and his assassination attempt to justify Hasan's peace with Mu'awiya I. Alternatively, Veccia Vaglieri suggests that the Shia views Hasan's abdication in light of his pious detachment.
+As for the abdication, Shia theologians cite the disintegration of Hasan's corps, abandonment by his allies, the looting of his military campground, and his assassination attempt to justify Hasan's peace with Mu'awiya.
+Alternatively, Veccia Vaglieri suggests that the Shia views Hasan's abdication in light of his pious detachment.
 Hasan's infallibility (isma) in Shia Islam further vindicates his course of action.
-The Shia Sharif al-Murtaza writes that Hasan reluctantly made peace to end the civil war, and his subsequent pledge to Mu'awiya I is viewed by the Shia as an act of taqiya.
-Shia theologians perceive the treaty as a ceasefire (muh'adana) or agreement (mu'ahada) rather than an alliance with Mu'awiya I. To support this claim, they cite Mu'awiya I's violation of the treaty, the stipulation therein that Mu'awiya I should not be called amir al-mu'minin (lit. 'the commander of the faithful'), and Hasan's refusal to fight the Kharijites for Mu'awiya I.
+The Shia Sharif al-Murtaza writes that Hasan reluctantly made peace to end the civil war, and his subsequent pledge to Mu'awiya is viewed by the Shia as an act of taqiya.
+Shia theologians perceive the treaty as a ceasefire (muh'adana) or agreement (mu'ahada) rather than an alliance with Mu'awiya.
+To support this claim, they cite Mu'awiya's violation of the treaty, the stipulation therein that Mu'awiya should not be called amir al-mu'minin (lit. 'the commander of the faithful'), and Hasan's refusal to fight the Kharijites for Mu'awiya.